Quantumofcosmos/quantumofcosmos.github.io/src/pages/posts/1-Series-Intro.md

 3. **Shell utilities** — handle shell and user-level operations (`date`,`who`,`id`,`uname`, etc.)

-Collectively they form backbone of majority of linux operations
+Collectively, they form the backbone of majority of the Linux operations

 ## What sparked this series

-Starting version 25.10 (Noble Numbat), Ubuntu is aggressively pusing rust based reimplemetation of coreutils.
-While there has been a considerable backlash against the departure from `C` based, battle tested utils and numerous bugs being reported it made me realize how solid the implementation of the original coreutils was and how I work with these tools regularly but have any idea of its internals.
+Starting version 25.10 (Noble Numbat), Ubuntu is aggressively pushing Rust-based reimplemetation of coreutils.
+While there has been a considerable backlash against the departure from `C` based, battle-tested utils and numerous bugs being reported, it made me realize how solid the implementation of the original coreutils was and how I work with these tools regularly, but have no idea of their internals.

 ## What's next

-With this series I aim to go through each util and document its working staring with file utilities.
+With this series, I aim to go through each util and document its working, starting with file utilities.